King for a Day... Fool for a Lifetime: Background

-Recording
+Writing and recording

 King for a Day...
-Fool for a Lifetime was recorded in Bearsville Studios, in Woodstock, New York, making it the first and only Faith No More album not to be recorded in their native Northern California.
+Fool for a Lifetime was recorded in Bearsville Studios, in Bearsville, New York, making it the first and only Faith No More album not to be recorded in their native Northern California.
 Gould has described the remote location of the studio as a form of "sensory deprivation".
-Writing and rehearsing the songs for the album took eight to nine months, although half of this time was also spent finding a replacement for Martin.
+Writing and rehearsing the songs for the album took eight to nine months, although half of this time was spent finding a replacement for Martin.
 Recording the album took an additional three months, for which the band hired producer Andy Wallace.
-Wallace had previously worked with Sonic Youth, Nirvana and Slayer.
+Wallace had previously worked with Sonic Youth, Nirvana and Slayer, and despite his surname, bore no relation to their previous producer Matt Wallace.
 Bottum claimed the combination of Wallace and Spruance as two new influences helped to create "a real up-in-the-air, what the fuck is gonna happen kind of feel" while recording.
+In a 1995 Australian radio interview, drummer Mike Bordin said that the record was more focused than Angel Dust, and that the departure of previous guitarist Jim Martin made the writing process easier.
+Gould said at the time, "we've never written stuff with Jim, as a band.
+Usually we'd give him a tape and he'd put stuff to it because he didn't like practicing with us much."
+Gould added in another interview, "it's heavier, it's more direct and it's the first record where we had the guitar the way we wanted it.
+Now it feels we're a dog who's been let off the leash."

 According to singer Mike Patton, the band were involved in a car accident during the recording sessions for the album, while Patton was driving.
 Spruance and drummer Mike Bordin were also involved, and Patton claimed to have "had to look at a lot of things in the face" as a result.
 The band used art from the graphic novel Flood by Eric Drooker for the album's cover and those of its singles.